PhD, Johns Hopkins School of Medicine, 2002

 Protein and RNA Homeostasis in Neurodegeneration

-Postdoctoral positions are available.
+Positions for graduate students/postdoctoral fellows/visiting scholars are available.
 Please send a CV to firstname.lastname@example.org.

 Elected to The American Society for Clinical Investigation (ASCI) (2020)